NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 since the beginning of the current congestion avoidance, *K* is set to 0, and *W<sub>max</sub>* is set to the congestion window size at the beginning of the current congestion avoidance.
-In addition, for the tcp-friendliness region, *W<sub>est</sub>* should be set to the congestion window size at the beginning of the current congestion avoidance.
+In addition, for the AIMD-friendly region, *W<sub>est</sub>* should be set to the congestion window size at the beginning of the current congestion avoidance.

 ## Spurious Congestion Events

-For the case where CUBIC reduces its congestion window in response to detection of packet loss via duplicate ACKs or timeout, there is a possibility that the missing ACK would arrive after the congestion window reduction and the corresponding packet retransmission.
-For example, packet reordering which is common in networks could trigger this behavior.
+For the cases where CUBIC reduces its congestion window in response to detection of packet loss via duplicate ACKs or timeout, there is a possibility that the missing ACK would arrive after the congestion window reduction and the corresponding packet retransmission.
+For example, packet reordering that is common in networks could trigger this behavior.
 A high degree of packet reordering could cause multiple events of congestion window reduction where spurious losses are incorrectly interpreted as congestion signals, thus degrading CUBIC's